-THE UNIVERSITY OF

-MAINE AT PRESQUE ISLE is

-accredited by the New England

-Association of Schools and Colleges, Inc., which is one of six

-nationally recognized regional

-accrediting associations and is

-the official accrediting agency

-for schools and colleges in the

-six New England states.
-Institutional membership in the Asso-
+THE UNIVERSITY OF MAINE AT PRESQUE ISLE is accredited by the New England Association of Schools and Colleges, Inc., which is one of six nationally recognized regional accrediting associations and is the official accrediting agency for schools and colleges in the six New England states.
+Institutional membership in the Association indicates that the University of Maine at Presque Isle has been carefully evaluated and found to meet standards agreed upon by qualified educators.